Pine Mountain Settlement School DANCING IN THE CABBAGE PATCH Sheep Shearing and Cecil Sharp

 SHEEP and PINE MOUNTAIN TODAY

 On August 13, 2020 a meeting was held via ZOOM to discuss the possibilities of a collaboration that would bring sheep back to Pine Mountain and would again link the agrarian past with a craft future.
-In attendance were Preston Jones, PMSS Executive Director, Patrick Angel, a sheep farmer, Sarabeth Parido, a sheep farmer, wool producer, and craft workshop organizer, Ann Angel Eberhardt,co-editor of this web site, and Helen Wykle, PMSS Board member and co-editor of the PMSS Archive web site.
+In attendance were Preston Jones, PMSS Executive Director, Patrick Angel, a sheep farmer and President of the Southeast Kentucky Sheep Growers Association [SEKSPA], Sarabeth Parido, a sheep farmer, wool producer, and craft workshop organizer, Ann Angel Eberhardt,co-editor of this website, and Helen Wykle, PMSS Board member and co-editor of the PMSS Archive web site.

 The group discussed resources and options that could be exercised under COVID restrictions.
 Also discussed were a range of options for the types of sheep and institutional needs and the economic impact of new directions.
 The two options of raising sheep for meat or for wool were discussed.
 Both the agrarian idea and the craft focus were seen to have good instructional potential for the School as well as a revenue stream.
 The various programs that might be developed around a small demonstration sheep project at the School were extensive but seen to be very feasible based on models offered by PMSS and by Patrick and Sarabeth.

-If there is interest in exploring this path of returning sheep to the School and building workshops around this new farm/craft direction, please contact the PMSS office and schedule time to speak with Preston Jones, Director.
-It is important that all interested parties explore all the options this opportunity provides. .
+If there is interest in exploring this path of returning sheep to the School and building workshops around this new farm/craft direction, please contact the PMSS office and schedule time to speak with Jason Brashear, Interim Director.
+It is important that all interested parties explore all the options this opportunity provides.

-Working with the Kentucky Sheep and Goat Development Office (KSGDO) in Frankfort and their craft consultant, Sarabeth Parido, could provide multiple educational workshops (small and COVID safe) and/or virtual classes filmed at PMSS for distribution.
+Working with the Kentucky Sheep and Goat Development Office (KSGDO) in Frankfort and their craft consultant, Sarabeth Parido, is available to provide multiple educational workshops (small and COVID-safe) and/or virtual classes filmed at PMSS for distribution.
 Other options proposed in the meeting focused on the use of local and regional resources.
-Craft sessions were proposed as 3-5 hour sessions for very reasonable fees that would encompass a materials fee, registration fee and cost of lodging and meals and that could be extended to seminar weekends, and other time frames, depending on COVID guidelines and enrollment.
+Craft sessions were proposed as 3-5 hour sessions for very reasonable fees that would encompass a materials fee, registration fee, and cost of lodging and meals and that could be extended to seminar weekends, and other time frames, depending on COVID guidelines and enrollment.
 Pine Mountain is ideally suited for small groups and “distancing.”
 The large weaving studio at the school has 24 operational looms of variable size and a small stockpile of supplies.
 Examples of possible instruction workshops follow

 weaving instruction classes (based on levels)